dermotduffy/greenscreen_control/README.rst

 AppID
 -------------------

-In these instructions, $APPID is the value of your "Applicakion ID" from the `Google Cast Developer Console <https://cast.google.com/publish/>`__.
+In these instructions, $APPID is the value of your "Application ID" from the `Google Cast Developer Console <https://cast.google.com/publish/>`__.
 This will have been setup as part of the `GreenScreen <http://greenscreen.io>`__ installation.